The BEST Train from London to Edinburgh in 2025 (Review)

 You can go online at National Rail Enquiries or download the app for smartphones.

-TrainPal: It’s a similar service to the first 2 but it’s by far my favourite one to use.
+TrainPal: It’s a similar service to the first two but it’s by far my favourite one to use.
 You can always find a cheap ticket and there are no extra added booking fees to deal with.

 Owned by Ctrip, the parent company of the fan-favourite flight booking platform Skyscanner, TrainPal also has another trick up its sleeve: the ability to calculate and provide split ticketing options.